prestonharberts/fedora-40-configuration/docs/retroarch.md

 - Overrides
   - Save Core Overrides

-Change the following latency settings, substituting x with the specific game's values:
+Change the following latency settings, substituting x with the specific game's values found frame advancing while holding an input, counting the frames until something happens, and subtracting 1 from that:

 - Latency
   - Run-Ahead to Reduce Latency